PatazAnimation/pataz-anim-toolz/README.md

 This is handy when switching on and off constraints to ensure that your object or bone maintains its position.

 ### Copy/paste relative coords:
-This copies and pastes the relative position of the active bone to another selected bone, and pastes it back again.
+This copies and pastes the relative transform of the active bone to another selected bone, and pastes it back again.
 At present it only works between 2 bones, but already this is very useful for when you want to quickly have one bone follow another without setting up a constraint.

 For ease of use, right click on these buttons and add them to your Quick Favorites for easy access so that you don't have to keep going back to the panel to use them.

 Please note: Unlike the Copy paste world transforms addon that comes with Blender, the above operators work with bones and objects that have the ChildOf constraint.
 The limitiation is that it doesn't work when the influence is something other than 0 or 1.

+### Paste relative coords - Timeline:

+This pastes the relative transform across the whole timeline or preview range and bakes the resulting animation onto the active bone.
+This effectively removes the need for childOf constraints for certain animation tasks.

 ## Settings
 <img align="right" src="https://user-images.githubusercontent.com/88658022/182589564-ef5db402-144b-4cea-84ce-05a07d109b34.jpg">